GULibrarySandbox/intro-text-mining-analysis-2022/content/7-analyse.md

 Natural language processing (NLP) is the branch of artificial intelligence (AI) technology to train a computer to understand, process, and generate language.
 Search engines, machine translation services, and voice assistants are all powered by the technology.
 Source: [Bell & Olavsrud, 2021](https://www.cio.com/article/228501/natural-language-processing-nlp-explained.html view 19-01-2021)

-These following Natural language processing tasks break down text into analysable parts:
+The following NLP tasks break down text into analysable parts:

 | NLP method | Description | Example |
 | Tokenization |Splits the text into sentences and sentences into words; changes to lowercase and removes punctuation. | This is creates a 'bag of words' for analysis |